TEST METHOD - MATERIAL SCIENCE

 IMPACT TESTING — HAMMERING OUT RESULTS

-The selection of a specific material also depends on its deformation behavior at varying temperature ranges.
+The selection of a specific material also depends on its deformation behaviour at varying temperature ranges.
 To establish the toughness of a metallic material at negative temperatures up to -80°C, we employ the impact test method.
 In this process, the specimen is first cooled to the exact testing temperature in a separate refrigerated circulator.
 In a pendulum impact tester with an automatic pendulum lift and automatic pendulum brake, the hammer then hits the centre of the notched workpiece.

 Standardised impact testing in line with: